Alirsni/DailyReports/README.md

 # Ali Roshani Daily tasks
-                                                        Daily Tasks Report - [08/11]
+                                                        Daily Tasks Report - [08/13]

 ## Overview

  Hiisun
+ js learning

 ## Task Details

 1. **Task 1**: [Hiisun]
-   - Start time: [16:12]
+   - Start time: [14:36]
-   - End time: [18:35]
+   - End time: [17:53]
-   - Duration:  about 2 H and 20 min
+   - Duration:  about 2 H
    - Progress: [fixing bugs]
+   - Additional notes: fixing some bugs in hiisun project

+2. **Task 2**: [Js]
+   - Start time: [18:00]
+   - End time: [19:50]
+   - Duration:  about 2 H
+   - Progress: [season 7 of 7learn courses]
-   - Additional notes: change some small details like transfering styles and remove some small parts.
+   - Additional notes: reviewing some old parts again

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: exhuasting day

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: starting learning the js again
+Based on the progress made today and the remaining tasks, the following steps should be taken: fixing bugs and continue to learn

 ## Conclusion
-it is new week with new plans
+progress of learning js is slow and need more time.